Sarath-VS/bl.vs.com/about.md

 permalink: /about/
 ---

-I’m Martin Brennan, and I’m a full stack software engineer based in Brisbane, Australia.
-I primarily enjoy working with C# and JavaScript but I’m always seeking ways to expand my knowledge and learn about new tools, languages and frameworks.
+I’m Sarath Sasindrakumar, and I’m a full stack software engineer based in Chennai, India.
+I primarily enjoy working with Java and JavaScript but I’m always seeking ways to expand my knowledge and learn about new tools, languages and frameworks.

-You can contact me via email at mjrbrennan@gmail.com or hit me up on twitter [@mjrbrennan](http://twitter.com/mjrbrennan)!
-You can also check out my GitHub profile {% include icon-github.html username="martin-brennan" %}, or my [StackOverflow profile](http://stackoverflow.com/users/875941/martin-brennan).
+You can contact me via email at sarathvss65@gmail.com or hit me up on twitter [@SarathVS65](http://twitter.com/SarathVS65)!
+You can also check out my GitHub profile {% include icon-github.html username="Sarath-VS" %}, or my [StackOverflow profile](http://stackoverflow.com/users/5850662/sarath-vs).

-In addition to software development, my other loves include reading, writing, music, cycling, hiking, my lovely fiancé and our two sons!
+In addition to software development, my other loves include reading, writing, music, cycling, hiking, travelling!

 {% include in-post-ad.html %}